thibaultyou/tradingview-alerts-processor/README.md

 ### 🚧 Features

-- add / read / delete account (or FTX subaccount) configuration
+- add / read / delete account (or subaccount for FTX) configuration
 - open a Long / Short position (futures) or Buy / Sell a token (spot) in $US
 - close a position or a percentage of it
 - close a position and open another in the opposite direction (Futures only)